-An emergency fund is used to pay your living expenses during unemployment.
-It should hold 3-9 months of current earnings.
+An emergency fund is used to pay 3-9 months of living expenses during unemployment.
 Keep it for retirement.

 Unemployment means that you aren’t paid for doing work.
 People who either lose their job or retire from work are unemployed.
 Could you pay for living expenses during unemployment?
 If not, you should start building an Emergency Fund.
 There are two important savings plans during life: the Emergency Fund and Retirement Account (ref.
 1).

 The emergency fund is used to pay living expenses during temporary unemployment and other unusual expenses such as big bills.
 Workers should save 3-9 months worth of earned income in a secure savings account (ref.
 2).
 That’s a difficult task when also planning to buy expensive items such as cars and houses, or paying-off college loans.
 Get a headstart in childhood by slowly saving cash in a custodial bank account.